 Many women with very heavy breast tissues or large, ptotic breasts are often in pain.
 But it’s not just physical pain.
 They may feel less free to move or dress as they might like.
 They may also feel they look ‘frumpy’ or heavier than they actually are, in terms of body mass index (BMI).
 Even simple activities like walking, dressing, lifting and exercising are not as comfortable to perform for women with large, heavy breast tissues.
 If they had more moderately sized, slightly smaller breasts, life would be easier and far more comfortable.
-This is what leads many women to choose this life-changing breast reduction procedure.
+This is what leads many women to seek to reduce breast size and choose life-changing breast reduction procedure.

 Option 1.
 Weight Loss to Reduce Breast Size